sparkutils/quality/docs/getting_started/index.md

 when starting your cluster, with the appropriate compatible Quality runtime jars - the test Shade jar can also be used -, will automatically register the additional SQL functions from Quality.

-!!! note "Spark 2.4 runtimes are not supported"
-    2.4 is not supported as Spark doesn't provide for SQL extensions in this version.

 !!! note "Pure SQL only"
     Lambdas, blooms and map's cannot be constructed via pure sql, so the functionality of these on Thrift/Hive servers is limited.